prashh/AWS_Deployment_EC2/README.md

 Github source:

   1. Create a static webapp and make it public.
-  2. use the clone url(HTTPS) to retrive the code for deployment.
+  2. Use the clone url(HTTPS) to retrive the code for deployment.

 AWS Credentials :